 Nursing Home Abuse Claims

-When an older adult is no longer able to care for themselves in their own home or their family cannot provide the necessary care, they may be placed in a nursing home.
-A nursing home is a residential care facility that can provide basic care for the resident, including helping with activities of daily life.
+An older adult who can no longer care for themselves in their own home may be placed in a nursing home.
+A nursing home is a residential care facility that can provide basic care for the resident.
+This includes help with daily life activities.
 Nursing homes may also have healthcare personnel to help with medication, mobility, and monitoring.

-Nursing home residents can be victims of abuse or neglect, which can go unreported because the abuse victim is unable or afraid to report the abuse.
-If a family member does find out about potential abuse, they can report the abuse and file a nursing home abuse claim to help recover damages for the injury victim.
+Nursing home residents can be victims of abuse or neglect.
+But this can go unreported because the abuse victim is unable or afraid to report the abuse.
+If a family member finds out about potential abuse, they can report it.
+More importantly, they can file a nursing home abuse claim to help recover damages for the injury victim.

 Abuse in nursing homes can take many forms.
 It can involve a single occurrence or be repeated over time.
-Nursing home abuse can involve individual caregivers, other residents, or be caused by negligence of the care facility.
+Nursing home abuse can involve individual caregivers and other residents, or be caused by negligence of the care facility.
 Types of nursing home abuse include:

 - Poorly qualified and inadequately trained staff